Honolulu Police Department, Hawaii

 End of Watch: Saturday, January 21, 2012

 Suspect: Not available

-Officer Morimoto had served with the Honolulu Police Department for eight years and was assigned to the Traffic Division.
+Officer Davis had served with the Honolulu Police Department for three years.

 Please contact the following agency to send condolences or to obtain funeral arrangements:

 Honolulu Police Department

 801 South Beretania Street

 Chicago IL Jan 23 2012 A Chicago Police Department Commander serving on the city’s Southwest Side died of a heart attack Saturday night, according to a release from the department.